myrpg-fun/lizzi/README.md

 ### Why Lizzi library?
 * React.js is ugly for developers.
 Too hard to understand what's happening in code.
 * Vue.js is good.
-But reactive logic binded for HTML and not flex.
+But reactive logic is binded only for HTML and is not flex.
 * Lizzi.js solves all this.
 You have good code for developers, and you can bind your logic to any way, using just ONE dataflow to server-database-updates, client-server-datasync, client-UI-update, google-maps-update, canvas-update etc, etc...

 ## Template Engine